CoolBassist/CoolBassist/README.md

 ### Hi there 👋
 Welcome to my GitHub page!
-I am a second year university student currently studying computer science.
 ---
 I enjoy many facets of computer science and programming, but I especially enjoy low level programming, such as assembly, C, or [even creating my own CPU and designing a machine code language for it](https://github.com/CoolBassist/Homebrew-computer).
 When I'm not getting close to the metal, I mostly program in Python and C++ both for their power, and ease of syntax.